syncfusion-content/blazor-docs/blazor/rich-text-editor/resizable-editor.md

 ## Restrict resize

-To have a restricted resizable area for the Rich Text Editor, you need to specify the min-width, max-width, min-height, and max-height CSS properties for the component’s container element.
+To have a restricted resizable area for the Rich Text Editor, you need to specify the `min-width`, `max-width`, `min-height`, and `max-height` CSS properties for the component’s container element.
 By default, the editor is capable of resizing up to the current viewport.
-The **e-richtexteditor** CSS class will be available in the component's container and can be used for applying the bellow mentioned styles.
+The `e-richtexteditor` CSS class will be available in the component's container and can be used for applying the bellow mentioned styles.

 ```css
 <style>